ginjardev/lambdatest_code/playwright_wait/README.md

-## LambdaTest Playwright tesing with Python
+## LambdaTest Playwright Testing with Python